Marshall vs. Florida International College Football Odds, Plays and Insights - NewsBreak

 Check out odds, insights and more in our betting preview for the Marshall Thundering Herd vs. Florida International Panthers college football matchup on October 30, 2021.

-The Marshall Thundering Herd (4-3, 0-0 C-USA) will put their 11th-ranked pass defense to the test against the Florida International Panthers (1-6, 0-0 C-USA) and the No. 14 pass offense in college football, on Saturday, October 30, 2021.
-The Thundering Herd are heavily favored by 21.5 points in the outing.
-The point total is 65.5.
+The Marshall Thundering Herd (4-3, 0-0 C-USA), who have college football's fifth-ranked passing offense, play the Florida International Panthers (1-6, 0-0 C-USA) and their 14th-ranked passing attack on Saturday, October 30, 2021.
+The Thundering Herd are heavy, 21.5-point favorites.
+The point total is set at 64.5 for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .